aupasana/aupasana.github.io/pages/suktas/browser-test.md

 ---

 <div class="alert alert-info">
-This page is designed to help the user determine the amount of support that their browser has for the siddhanta font.
-This page does not perform any auto-detection.
-The user has to manually determine if the text renders correctly using the hints provided.
+This page is designed to help determine browser support for the siddhanta font.
+The user has to manually determine if the text renders correctly using the hints provided ... this page does not perform any auto-detection or validation.
 <button type="button" class="btn btn-secondary close" data-dismiss="alert">Dismiss</button>
 </div>